1 Year: Tokyo Olympics unveil gold, silver, bronze medals | New Country 923

 “This year Tokyo is chilly rather than hot,” Yoshiro Mori, the president of the organizing committee, said.
 “It’s quite different from what we experienced last year.”

-Mori said Japanese Emperor Naurhito had accepted a role “as honorary patron” of the Tokyo Olympics and Paralympics.
+Mori said Japanese Emperor Naruhito had accepted a role “as honorary patron” of the Tokyo Olympics and Paralympics.
 He will be expected to announce the opening of both the Olympics and Paralympics.

 Tokyo Governor Yuriko Koike was asked a few days ago to justify spending billions on the Olympics.
 Organizers have been under pressure to cut costs, and they say they have cut billions by using existing venues.
 Tokyo is building eight new venues, but using 35 “temporary” or older venues.